Skip Navigation

 • In this summer reading and writing contest, middle and high school students are invited to tell The New York Times what articles they’re reading in The Times and why.
 Judges from the Times newsroom and The Learning Network pick favorite responses to publish.

-• When kids complete a summer reading journal for the Barnes & Noble Summer Reading Program, they earn a free book after reading eight books.
+• When kids complete a summer reading journal in English or Spanish for the Barnes & Noble Summer Reading Program, they earn a free book after reading eight books.

 • Do some Summer Reading Together with Learning Ally and win prizes.